-There are training courses for all sorts of soft skills as well as thousands of project management books (including these on my must-read list), so you will be able to develop yourself in whichever angle feels most appropriate.
+There are training courses for all sorts of soft skills as well as thousands of project management books, so you will be able to develop yourself in whichever angle feels most appropriate.

 There’s Clear Career Progression

 You can start out as a project coordinator and quickly move into junior project management roles.
 From there, hop up to managing projects of your own and then over time expand your skills to take on larger and larger projects.
 You don’t need many years of experience before you are making the jump to managing programs and from there portfolios.

 Or you could choose to move sideways into one of the many varied related roles like Project Office Manager.
 Or specialize in a particular area and become an expert in scheduling or resource allocation.